+Area -

-Area - All teachers with elementary certification (K-6) will be considered as the same area.
+Within each of the two separate certification (N-3 and/or 1-6) all teachers will be considered as the same area.

 Seniority - Seniority shall be defined as the length of continuous service in the Halifax Elementary School.
 Seniority shall be computed from the first day of work (not hiring date by the Employer) as a member of the bargaining unit.